Furnishings Design Process

 STARTING THE PROCESS || BUDGET AND SPACE PLAN

-Our first meeting will include a line-item budget and a furnishings space plan.
+Our first meeting after inspiration discussions will include a line-item budget and a furnishings space plan.
 It is vital at this point for the client to provide any inspiration images to ensure the Etch team has the client’s vision and goals at the forefront of their design.
 Design selections and concepts will be provided at a later phase in the process.

 Budgets include furnishings only.
 Please let the design team know if you would like the budget to include the Etch design fee, mattresses, box springs, bedding, accessories, art, or other items.